 April and May are also times of very fickle weather in the region.
 In a single day, one might encounter bright sunshine and balmy 60° temps, a howling northerly with a 30° blizzard, and a soggy, drenching westerly rainstorm.
 Pack accordingly, and be prepared with layers of warm clothing topped off by a sturdy rain jacket.

 Early Summer: June and July

 June also heralds the beginnings of the salmon run in Bristol Bay.
 Towards mid-June the sockeye salmon run begins, first in ones and twos, then trickles, then hundreds, followed by thousands of fish streaming upriver.
 Regarded as the most picky of Alaska's salmon species, sockeye can be enticed with small, sparsely dressed patterns fished deep.
-We recommend the Sockeye Green, the Copper Swan, and Montana Brassies.
+We recommend the Sockeye Lightning, the Copper Swan, and Montana Brassies.

 June and July are also the months of the king salmon and chum salmon, and with each passing day the run builds until its peak in early July.
 The rivers of the Bristol Bay region seem to be custom-made for the two-handed rod enthusiast, with long, mid-depth runs that have very even flows.
 Rapidly catching on in many watersheds of the region, Spey fishing for king salmon could be considered the ultimate challenge, with ocean-fresh fish regularly running into the 40lb+ range eager to eat flies on the swing.
 Choice patterns include Stinger Prawns, Pink Rockstars, and Guide Intruders in various colors.
 The last day of July marks the official closing of the king salmon sport fishery in Bristol Bay.